 Rotterdam is the 2nd largest city in The Netherlands – one hour south of Amsterdam and two hours north of Brussels.
 It’s an incredibly modern and diverse city and is not at all what you might think when you imagine a major European city.
 The sighting in Rotterdam isn’t historic and the architecture isn’t old.
 But this is what makes Rotterdam stand out.
 This is the contrast to the rest of Europe.

-If you’ve never considered a visit, then you need to start reconsidering because there are many surprising attractions in Rotterdam.
+If you’ve never considered a visit to Rotterdam, then you need to start reconsidering because there are many surprising attractions.
 Sure, it’s overshadowed by more famous cities like Amsterdam (the most popular visit in Holland), Brussels or Paris which are all nearby.
 But Rotterdam is not to be overlooked!
 It is entirely Dutch and European but incredibly different.
 So as you plan your next trip, consider these 10 things to do if you visit Rotterdam.

 Ride a Bike